Toward Goal-Oriented Communication in Multi-Agent Systems: An overview: Foundations of Goal-Oriented Communication

 Then, the recursive Kalman filtering equations at the sensor are given by:

 where $g \circ h(\cdot) \triangleq g(h(\cdot))$ denotes function composition, and the initial conditions are $\hat{x}_{0|-1}^s = 0$ and $P_{0|-1}^s = X_0$.

 Since the sensor has uninterrupted access to the measurements, the estimation error covariance converges exponentially fast~\cite{BrianD.O.Anderson:2012}.
-Assuming that the pair $(A, C)$ is observable and $(A, W^{1/2})$ is controllable, the fixed-point equation $g \circ h(X) = X$ admits a unique positive semi-definite solution, denoted by $\bar{P}$~\cite{BrianD.O.Anderson:2012}.
-Hence, we assume the filter has reached steady state, so that $P_{k|k}^s = \bar{P}$ for all $k$, which is a standard assumption in the literature~\cite{Han:2017,Leong:2017a,Wu:2019,Wu:2020,Leong:2020,Iwaki:2021}.
+Assuming that the pair $(A, C)$ is observable and $(A, W^{1/2})$ is controllable, the fixed-point equation $g \circ h(X) = X$ admits a unique positive semi-definite solution, denoted by $\bar{P}$~\cite{BrianD.O.Anderson:2012}. {At this point, we explicitly switch from the time-varying Kalman filter to its steady-state form.
+Specifically, once the filter has reached steady state, the covariance matrices and gains converge, i.e., $P_{{k|k}}^s\to\bar{P}$ and $K_{k}\to K$, for all $k$ beyond a transient period.} Hence, we assume the filter has reached steady state, so that $P_{k|k}^s = \bar{P}$ for all $k$, which is a standard assumption in the literature~\cite{Han:2017,Leong:2017a,Wu:2019,Wu:2020,Leong:2020,Iwaki:2021}.
 Under this assumption, the filtering equations simplify to the time-invariant form:

 where the steady-state Kalman gain is given by: